North Shore Hospital

-- New Zealand citizens born in New Zealand
+- New Zealand citizens born in New Zealand or their children

-- people with permanent resident status
+- people with permanent resident status or their children

-- Cook, Nuie and Tokelau Islands
+- citizens of the Cook, Niue and Tokelau Islands

 Please Note: People who are not New Zealand citizens may be required to produce evidence of entitlement - passport, residency permit or other Immigration Service documentation when first registering for treatment.